 - How did you decide where to go to college?
-What is the most important thing to consider when selecting a college? - How much did your high school friends influence your college choice? - Is it better to pick a college near or far from home? - How many colleges did you apply to? - How do you know if a college will be a good fit for you?
+What is the most important thing to consider when selecting a college? - How much did your high school friends influence your college choice? - Is it better to pick a college near or far from home? - How many colleges did you apply to? - How do you know if a college will fit you well?